GardenWatch

 Finally, most summer crops are ready for harvest by the end of August.
 In my area, there is still plenty of time to mature a crop between September and the really cold weather of late November.

 8. Identify Succession Partners.
 Start with main crops, grown from May through August.
-Then find a seasonal replacement for the Spring season and the Fall season.
+Then find a seasonal replacement for the Fall season.
+Starting plants in September and growing into Fall can be easy.
+Similarly, find a pre-season crop for early Spring that can start in cold temperatures.
 The crops grown in the cool weather seasons can be the same or different.
-This will give you a suite of three vegetables that will occupy the same garden bed throughout the year.

 These three partners, grown in succession, means that you always have something growing in your garden.
 Because they are determined ahead of time, you already have made preparations for them; you have the seeds ready, you know the spacing and supports they need, you've already got them started in seed trays.